orbs-network/orbs-network-typescript/deploy/README.md

 ### What's missing

 TODO: add policy JSON for `deploy` role.
 Not the scope of this PR.
-TODO: export IP addresses in plaintext
 TODO: update script interface
+TODO: import Etherium node ip during deployment

 ### Prerequisites to install a new node